-If your child has recently finished All About Reading, my first piece of advice to you is to celebrate!
+If your child has recently finished All About Reading, my first piece of advice to you is…celebrate!
 Have a piece of cake.
-Call up Grandma and Grandpa.
-Take the rest of the day off and go to the park.
+Call Grandma and Grandpa.
+Take the rest of the day off and go to the park!

-Now your child has a rock-solid base upon which to grow in reading ability–and after you celebrate, you can come back to this article for some ideas about what comes next.
+Now your child has a rock-solid base upon which to grow in reading ability.
+First celebrate–then come back here for some ideas about what comes next.

 There are two major stages of reading: “Learn to Read” and “Read to Learn.”

 She now has the phonics and word attack skills necessary to sound out just about any familiar word.
 She can figure out words by dividing them into syllables, making analogies to other words, sounding out the word with the accent on different word parts, and recognizing suffixes and prefixes.

 At this stage, reading is used to gain knowledge.
 Your child will grow in her ability to react to information and connect ideas.
 The possibilities for her to explore the world around her are limitless, and she can embark on this exploration through reference books, trade books, text books, magazines, and an endless array of literature.
 Ideally, this stage has no end; your child will “read to learn” for the rest of her school career—and beyond.

 Download our Mastery Evaluation to be sure that your child has mastered the “learn to read” stage and is ready for the “read to learn” stage.

 The “Read to Learn” stage does not require formal instruction like the “Learn to Read” stage does.
 As your child moves away from learning to read, her knowledge and vocabulary should grow and her reading should become more automatic.
 But that doesn’t always happen entirely on its own.
 You will need to be proactive to ensure that your child continues to grow as a reader and as a learner.